HIP-infrastructure/HIP-infrastructure.github.io/docs/source/guides/GUIDE_How_to_use_Desktops_and_run_applications_from_the_App_Catalog.rst

 ---------

 The objective of this guide is to introduce HIP users to Desktops and how to use them in order to run applications available in the App Catalog.
 This guide briefly describes the basic principles of Desktops on the HIP, which are also illustrated in a short video guide explaining how to:

-	* create, display, pause/resume and switch between Desktop environments
+	* Create, display, pause/resume and switch between Desktop environments.
-	* start one or several applications simultaneously in a Desktop environment
+	* Start one or several applications simultaneously in a Desktop environment.

 This guide also explains essential rules regarding data access and persistence inside a Desktop environment.